Vera Cerna (CSSR)

 |

 At an Olympic training camp in Nymburk, Vera sustained a serious injury - she cracked her 3rd lumbar vertebra and 2 discs - just weeks before the Moscow Games.
 She spent the next two months in a hospital in Brno.
 Vera graduated from Brno University of Technology and worked with the Brno police department as a dispatcher for several years.
-Twice married and divorced, and the mother of three (twin daughters Kristina and Lucie, and son Daniel), she was diagnosed with a brain tumor in 2003 and underwent surgery
+Twice married and divorced, and the mother of three (twin daughters Kristina and Lucie, and son Daniel), she was diagnosed with a brain tumor in 2003 and underwent surgery that left her partially paralyzed.
+Her condition improved with

 Competition Results